-The Parent Company does not have dilutive shares as of June 30, 2009 and December 31, 2008.
+The Parent Company does not have dilutive shares as of September 30, 2009 and September 30, 2008.
 Accordingly, no diluted earnings per share was computed by the Group.

-23. COMMITMENTS AND CONTINGENCIES
+22. COMMITMENTS AND CONTINGENCIES

-23.1 Capital Commitments
+22.1 Capital Commitments

 As of December 31, 2008, the Parent Company has commitments of more than P200.0 million for expansion on petroleum retail network, depot, terminalling and logistics facilities, information technology infrastructure and other major expansions related to its business development.
-The Parent Company has a network of 108 opened retail service stations as of June 30, 2009.
-An additional of 38 other retail service stations were under various stages of completion as of end June 30, 2009.
+The Parent Company has a network of 109 opened retail service stations as of September 30, 2009.
+An additional 21 retail service stations were under various stages of completion.

-In this year, the Parent Company plans to expand further its petroleum retail service stations and carry out its investments in it subsidiaries to put up depot and terminalling facilities in strategic locations, complete its chain of logistical support to strengthen its foothold in the industry.
+For this year, the Parent Company plans to further expand its retail service stations network and make needed investments in it subsidiaries to put up depot and terminalling facilities in strategic locations, complete its chain of logistical support to strengthen its foothold in the industry.

-23.2 Letters of Credits
+22.2 Letters of Credits

-As of June 30, 2009, December 31, 2008 the Parent Company has unused letters of credit amounting to P 179.3 million and P250.0 million respectively.
+As of September 30, 2009 and December 31, 2008 the Parent Company has unused letters of credit amounting to $\frac{1}{2}$ 366 million and $\frac{1}{2}$ 250 million respectively.

-24. RISK MANAGEMENT OBJECTIVES AND POLICIES
+23. RISK MANAGEMENT OBJECTIVES AND POLICIES

-The Group's risk management is coordinated with its parent company, in close cooperation with the BOD, and focuses on actively securing the Group's short-to medium-term cash flows by minimizing the exposure to financial markets.
+The Group is exposed to a variety of financial risks in relation to financial instruments.
+The Group's risk management is coordinated with its Parent Company, in close cooperation with the BOD, and focuses on actively securing the Group's short-to medium-term cash flows by minimizing the exposure to financial markets.
 Long-term financial investments are managed to generate lasting returns.